Factory ship: Background

 Contemporary factory ships have their origins in the early whalers.
 These vessels sailed into remote waters and processed the whale oil on board, discarding the carcass.
 Later whalers converted the entire whale into usable products.
 The efficiency of these ships and the predation they carried out on whales contributed greatly to the animals' steep decline.

 Contemporary factory ships are automated and enlarged versions of these earlier whalers.
 Their use for fishing has grown dramatically.
 For a while, Russia, Japan and Korea operated huge fishing fleets centred on factory ships, though in recent times this use has been declining.
 On the other hand, the use of factory ships by the United States has increased.

 Some factory ships can also function as mother ships.
 The basic idea of a mother ship is that it can carry small fishing boats that return to the mother ship with their catch.
 But the idea extends to include factory trawlers supporting a fleet of smaller catching vessels that are not carried on board.
 They serve as the main ship in a fleet operating in waters a great distance from their home ports.

 Types

-Fish processing ships consist of various types, including freezer trawlers, longline factory vessels, purse seine freezer vessels, stern trawlers and squid jiggers.
+Factory ships consist of various types, including freezer trawlers, longline factory vessels, purse seine freezer vessels, stern trawlers and squid jiggers.